Core

 Unloads a specific DSI module from the active_modules collection.

-Mostly to be used for unloading backends, as plugin readers and writers are auto unloaded elsewhere.
+Primarily used when unloading backends, as plugin readers and writers are automatically unloaded elsewhere.

 - update_abstraction(table_name, table_data)

-Updates the DSI abstraction, by overwriting the specified table_name with the input table_data
+Updates the DSI abstraction, by creating/overwriting the specified table_name with the input table_data

 Core: Sync